The homebuying timeline

 These are some of the costs that you should include in your calculation.

-Research lenders and realtors
+Research lenders and real estate agents

 For starters, you want to find the right lender.
 Often, homebuyers will use their existing bank to secure a mortgage.
 However, it may make sense to look at multiple lenders to find the one with the best interest rates and support systems.
 By finding your lender first, you can identify any issues you need to correct and get guidance on the overall amount you can comfortably spend on a home.